kcaisley/frida/design/spice/readme.md

 Running without a target lists the available targets.
-Each target constructs complete typed testbench parameters and writes a new, timestamped run beneath `build/sim/<module>/<timestamp>/`; a target never overwrites a previous run.
+Each target constructs complete typed testbench parameters and writes a new, timestamped run beneath `build/sim/<module>/<target>/<timestamp>/`; a target never overwrites a previous run.
+Every target uses the native HDL21 `Sim.run()` or `hs.run()` API with its timestamped output as the VLSIR run directory; VLSIR creates numbered subdirectories for batch inputs.
+ADC and comparator runners immediately convert the returned transient arrays to the shared typed HDF5 measurement format.
+The standalone sampler and CDAC targets do not yet perform that conversion; they execute the native transient and retain its raw output.
+Each generated deck, simulator log, and raw result therefore stays together.

-Netlist-only targets generate the same parameterized Spectre decks without starting a large campaign.
-Simulation targets retain the deck, simulator log, and raw output together.
-ADC and comparator campaigns additionally convert the raw results to the shared typed HDF5 measurement format; isolated sampler and CDAC campaigns currently retain their raw simulator results.
+Multi-case ADC and comparator targets state their concurrency and per-case Spectre `+mt` settings at the call sites which own that resource policy.

-Each module sets `MAX_PARALLEL_SIMULATIONS` and `SPECTRE_THREADS_PER_SIMULATION` near the top of its simulation runner.
-Their product is the campaign CPU budget.
 Spectre jobs use `+lqtimeout 3600` so a temporarily exhausted license queue does not immediately fail a run.
 Analysis runners deliberately name accepted simulation run directories; creating new simulation data does not silently change analysis inputs.

 ## Transient noise